anna-x-li/MacroEnergy.jl/docs/src/Manual/Nodes.md

 Nodes can also be used to supply Commodities from outside your System.
 Here, we define two Biomass Nodes which are used to supply biomass to the System for use as fuel.
 As in the previous example, we have used a mixture of `global_data` and `instance_data` to define the Nodes.
 We have also added both to Locations so that other components can connect to them by Location rather than by Node ID.

-Adding external supply is similar to adding demand, but we use the `min_supply`, `max_supply`, and `price_supply` fields and there is no need to add constraints beyond the basic `BalanceConstraint`.
+Adding external supply is similar to adding demand, but we use the `supply` field and there is no need to add constraints beyond the basic `BalanceConstraint`.
 Supply is organized into named segments.
-Each segment has a `price_supply` vector, a `max_supply` vector, and optionally a `min_supply` vector.
+Each segment contains a `price` vector, a `max` vector, and optionally a `min` vector.
 If any of these vectors has length `1`, that value is reused for every modeled time step.
-Omitted `min_supply` segments default to `0.0`, and Macro validates that `min_supply <= max_supply` for every segment and time step.
+Omitted `min` entries default to `0.0`, omitted `max` entries default to `Inf`, and Macro validates that `min <= max` for every segment and time step.
 These are individual segments of supply, not cumulative supply.
 We recommend listing the segments in order of increasing price.
 This is not necessary for Macro to handle them correctly but will make the results easier to interpret.

-The preferred input format uses dictionaries keyed by segment name together with an optional explicit `supply_segment_names` vector:
+The preferred input format uses a single `supply` object keyed by segment name:

 ```json
 {